CT5003 - Microprocessors & Embedded Systems (2022/23)

 During the first semester students are provided with a number of worksheets containing problems and exercises.
-One of their initial tasks is to install a Software Development Kit (SDK) on their own laptops/computers and write a simple program to familiarize themselves with the SDK.
-This task is assessed formatively and provides an early feedback to the students.
-Students are then given assembly language exercises to in order to reinforce their understanding of the basic processor architecture, principles, and the operation of a typical microprocessor based system.
+One of their initial tasks is to install a Software Development Kit (SDK) on their own laptops/computers and write a simple program to familiarise themselves with the SDK.
+This task is assessed formatively and provides early feedback to the students.
+Students are then given assembly language exercises in order to reinforce their understanding of the basic processor architecture, principles, and the operation of a typical microprocessor based system.
 Second semester workshops use C as the main programming language.
 Students then undertake a group case study to develop a microprocessor based product.
 Workshops and Case Study is assessed by a number of in-class multi-choice tests and a presentation (by means of a poster and artefact) of their developed product.
 This coursework mainly assesses learning outcomes: LO1-LO4.

 2. End-of-module Exam:

-This final assessment component of the module assesses students learning of the principles and concepts of microprocessors and embedded systems, which has been delivered throughout the academic year.
+This final assessment component of the module assesses students' learning of the principles and concepts of microprocessors and embedded systems, which has been delivered throughout the academic year.
 Hence, a two-hour unseen, closed book examination is the one of the main assessment components of the module with a weighting of 50%.
 This exam mainly assesses the learning outcomes: LO1, LO2 and LO5.

 MacKenzie I.S., Phan R.C.
 (2006), “The 8051 Microcontroller”, 4rd Edition , Prentice Hall, ISBN 978-013019563 (core)

 Huang H. (2008), “Embedded System Design with C8051”, CL-Engineering, ISBN 978-0495471745